Identifiability of VAR(1) model in a stationary setting: Introduction

 \paragraph{Outline.}The rest of this paper is organized as follows: Section \ref{sec:VAR_iden} formally defines the statistical model and introduces the definitions and testing criteria for global and generic identifiability with an overview of the main results of this paper in the end.
-Section \ref{sec:Jacobian_structure} presents results on the Jacobian structure of the parametrization of the model.
-Section \ref{sec:maximal_classes} presents the concept of “maximal classes” for directed graphs and relevant reconstruction algorithms, which is the core of this study.
+Section \ref{sec:Jacobian_structure} introduces results on the Jacobian structure of the parametrization of the model.
+Section \ref{sec:maximal_classes} presents the concept of “maximal classes” for directed graphs and its relationship with the support of the covariance matrix $\Sigma$, which is the core of this study.
 Section \ref{sec:iden_res} introduces two sufficient conditions of generic identifiability based on maximal classes, one of which is only valid for characterizing models with the same dimension, while the other one can be extended to models with any dimension.
-A result that allows us to calculate the dimension of the model for graphs without "multi-edges" is also provided to make the two conditions applicable.
+A result that allows us to calculate the dimension of the model for reflexive graphs with no reciprocal edges, is also provided to make the two conditions applicable.
 Section \ref{sec:illustrations} is an illustration of how our results could be applied in ecological research.